Hamiltonian Floer theory on surfaces: Introduction

-The induced map on homology is an isomorphism and is independent of the ancillary data $\mathcal{D}$.
-Our next result provides, in the case of surfaces, a purely topological characterization of those non-trivial Floer cycles in $CF_*(H,J)$ which lie in the image some chain-level PSS map and which represent the fundamental class.
-Note that for $\sigma= \sum a_{\hat{x}} \hat{x} \in CF_*(H,J)$, $\supp \hat{\sigma} := \lbrace \hat{x}: \; a_{\hat{x}} \neq 0 \rbrace$ may be thought of as a capped braid. \begin{mainthm} Let $\sigma \in CF_1(H,J)$. $\sigma$ is a non-trivial cycle such that $\sigma \in \im \Phi^{PSS}_{\mathcal{D}}$ for some regular PSS data $\mathcal{D}$ if and only if $\supp \sigma$ is a maximal positive capped braid relative index $1$. \end{mainthm} See Section \ref{Sec: Computing spec invar on surfaces} for the definition of a `maximal positive capped braid relative index $1$'.
-The salient point is that this condition depends only on the qualitative dynamics of the Hamiltonian isotopy generated by $H$.
-This result is something of a novelty, since in general, it is very difficult (unless we are in the case of a $C^2$-small autonomous Hamiltonian) to identify candidates for cycles which represent the fundamental class in Floer homology.
-The above theorem provides us with a wealth of different such candidates having nice dynamical properties.
-Our methods also permit a similar type of characterization to be given for cycles which lie in the image of some chain-level PSS map and which represent the point class, although this characterization is somewhat more involved and we do not present it here.
-Interestingly though, there seem to be fundamental obstructions to using the same approach to characterize Floer cycles of middle degree lying in the image of some chain-level PSS map. \\ \\ Theorem \ref{MainThm: Top Char} motivates us to examine, for general symplectic manifolds, the quantity $c_{im}(\alpha;H)$ obtained by examining the infimal action level required to represent some non-zero quantum homology class $\alpha$ in the filtered Floer complex of $H$ via some chain-level PSS map.
-It turns out that these quantities define spectral invariants which are intimately related to the geometry of Hamiltonian fibrations over disks and which we term the \textit{PSS-image spectral invariants}.
-Theorem \ref{MainThm: Top Char} thereby provides us with a purely topological formula for $c_{im}([\Sigma];H)$ on arbitrary surfaces (here $\hat{X} \in mp_{(1)}(H)$ if $\hat{X}=\lbrace \hat{x}_1, \ldots, \hat{x}_k \rbrace$ is a maximally positive capped braid relative index $1$) \begin{cor*} Let $H$ be non-degenerate.
+Our next result provides, in the case of surfaces, a purely topological characterization of those non-trivial Floer cycles in $CF_*(H,J)$ which lie in the image of some chain-level PSS map and which represent the fundamental class.\footnote{Our methods also permit a similar type of characterization to be given for cycles which lie in the image of some chain-level PSS map and which represent the point class, although this characterization is somewhat more involved and we will not present it in this article.
+Interestingly, however, there seem to be fundamental obstructions to using the same approach to characterize Floer cycles of middle degree lying in the image of some chain-level PSS map.} Note that for $\sigma= \sum a_{\hat{x}} \hat{x} \in CF_*(H,J)$, $\supp \hat{\sigma} := \lbrace \hat{x}: \; a_{\hat{x}} \neq 0 \rbrace$ may be thought of as a capped braid. \begin{mainthm} Let $\sigma \in CF_1(H,J)$. $\sigma$ is a non-trivial cycle such that $\sigma \in \im \Phi^{PSS}_{\mathcal{D}}$ for some regular PSS data $\mathcal{D}$ if and only if $\supp \sigma$ is a maximal positive capped braid relative index $1$. \end{mainthm} This result is something of a novelty, since in general it is very difficult to identify candidates for cycles which represent the fundamental class in Floer homology.